-The jazz-funk avant-gardist Cimafunk, one of the brightest and most exciting figures in Cuban music in recent years, has announced a two-show residency in one of New York City’s most legendary venues.
+The jazz-funk avant-gardist Cimafunk, one of the brightest and most exciting figures in Cuban music in recent years, has announced a four-show residency in one of New York City’s most legendary venues.

-Blue Note Jazz Club will host two historic events on August 26 and September 2, with two shows a night, starting at 8 pm and 10:30 pm.
+Blue Note Jazz Club will host four historic events on August 26, September 2, 14, and 15 with two shows a night, starting at 8 pm and 10:30 pm.
 This announcement comes after the Cuban artist’s appearance in Blue Note’s Miami Summer series last June, where he shared the stage with Big Freeda, The Soul Rebels, and Robert Glasper, even getting onstage with the latter’s band.
 This performance is the second time he will play the NYC jazz haunt, having sold out a pair of shows in 2019.

 Cimafunk expressed his enthusiasm for the live appearance, saying through a press release: “I can’t wait to bring the house down again at the Blue Note […] We love New York.
 We love the Blue Note.
 And we’re bringing the funk straight from Cuba to the Big Apple.”
 He also seized the moment to express his feelings about what’s happening in his homeland at the moment.
 Cimafunk says, “My band and I are filled with emotion, suffering from the hardships Cubans are passing and the repression peaceful protestors have suffered.
 We feel blessed to share our music with the world and try to find peace and understanding through culture.”